a-eski/ncsh/README.md

 ### Short-term

+* Fix noninteractive mode after v4.0
-* Alias expansion
+* Alias expansion (aliases with spaces not expanded correctly)
-* Variable expansion (different than how bash works)
+* Variable expansion (want to make it a bit different than how bash works)
-* Have .ncshrc utilize builtins instead of DSL like it currently does
+* Have .ncshrc utilize builtins instead of DSL
 * Finish set/unset, enable/disable, export implementations

 ### Long-term